apache/spark/docs/streaming-programming-guide.md

 Since all data is modeled as RDDs with their lineage of deterministic operations, any recomputation always leads to the same result.
 As a result, all DStream transformations are guaranteed to have _exactly-once_ semantics.
 That is, the final transformed result will be same even if there were was a worker node failure.
 However, output operations (like `foreach`) have _at-least once_ semantics, that is, the transformed data may get written to an external entity more than once in the event of a worker failure.
 While this is acceptable for saving to HDFS using the `saveAs*Files` operations (as the file will simply get over-written by the same data), additional transactions-like mechanisms may be necessary to achieve exactly-once semantics for output operations.

-## Failure of a Driver Node
+## Failure of the Driver Node
-A system that is required to operate 24/7 needs to be able tolerate the failure of the drive node as well.
+A system that is required to operate 24/7 needs to be able tolerate the failure of the driver node as well.
 Spark Streaming does this by saving the state of the DStream computation periodically to a HDFS file, that can be used to restart the streaming computation in the event of a failure of the driver node.
+This checkpointing is enabled by setting a HDFS directory for checkpointing using `ssc.checkpoint(<checkpoint directory>)` as described [earlier](#rdd-checkpointing-within-dstreams).
 To elaborate, the following state is periodically saved to a file.

 1. The DStream operator graph (input streams, output streams, etc.)
 1. The configuration of each DStream (checkpoint interval, etc.)
 1. The RDD checkpoint files of each DStream

-All this is periodically saved in the file `<checkpoint directory>/graph` where `<checkpoint directory>` is the HDFS path set using `ssc.checkpoint(...)` as described earlier.
+All this is periodically saved in the file `<checkpoint directory>/graph`.
 To recover, a new Streaming Context can be created with this directory by using

 {% highlight scala %}
 val ssc = new StreamingContext(checkpointDirectory)